I turned 31, and nothing changed.

 I wasn’t really in the mood to celebrate my 31st year – it’s such a non birthday.
 You spend every year up to this one celebrating because you’re not over 30, and 31 comes along with a big fat MEH.
 I’m now over 30, and it’s not something to scream about.

 What does 31 mean to me?
 Not much, as I’ve already hinted towards.
-I have already thrown my holiday plans out of the window, this year I planned to take lots of small trips away, and instead I’ve booked a 3 week holiday to Sydney.
+I have already thrown my holiday plans out of the window, this year I planned to take lots of short trips away, and instead, I’ve booked a 3 week holiday to Sydney.
 That’s mainly because so far I’ve been to Norway, Amsterdam, Paris and Birmingham.

 I left Birmingham last to make it feel special, but it’s more for comedic effect.

 The question to ask is – What does my 31st year look like, and what are my plans?